schwabmi/presentations/2023-05-05-sighum/slides.md

 - special case of general antonomasia
 - attributing a particular property to an entity by naming another named entity, that is typically well-known for the respective property
 - first described around 1600 from Gerardus Vossius
-- consists of Target, Source, Modifier (vgl.
-Bergien 2013)
+- consists of Target, Source, Modifier (cf. Bergien 2013)

 --